panaggio/womoz-week-br-photobooth/README.md

 # Launch Party Photobooth!

 This app was created to satisfy the need of a photobooth during Brazil's Firefox Australis launch party that took place at FISL.
 We've created an app based on [Christian Heilmann's Interaction Cam](http://codepo8.github.com/interaction-cam/).
-I've made a few changes (since we were not use MaKey MaKey unfortunately) and have created a personalized framing for our event.
+I've made a few changes (since we were not using MaKey MaKey unfortunately) and have created a personalized framing for our event.

 ## Setup